rage/cyber-security-base-19/data/pass.md

 You can complete the courses out-of-order but it is recommended that you read the material in order due to the prerequisites.

+The exam courses are examinarium exams and require prior [registration](https://studies.helsinki.fi/instructions/article/taking-exams-examinarium-electronic-exam-rooms), and will be graded directly to SISU.

 To complete an individual MOOC course you will have to gather enough points.
 The point threshold is indicated on each individual course.